 These accounts always get forgotten when it comes to retirement, but individual or joint taxable accounts are a great way to save for retirement.

-- The principal from investments are tax-free
+- The principal from investments is tax-free

 - long-term capital gains are taxed at lower rates than your income tax rate